Air Quality and Personal Air Sampling and Monitoring

 Workplace Air Quality Monitoring, Surveys and Assessments; Personal Air Sampling.

-- The Control of Substances Hazardous to Health Regulations (COSHH) place responsibility on employers to ensure that the exposure of their employees to hazardous substances is prevented, or if this is not reasonably practical, adequately controlled, and all control measures are properly assessed and maintained.
+- The Control of substances hazardous to Health Regulations (COSHH) places responsibility on employers to ensure that the exposure of their employees to hazardous substances is prevented, or if this is not reasonably practical, adequately controlled, and all control measures are properly assessed and maintained.
 To ensure compliance with these Regulations, a risk assessment of the hazards must be made, in order that the correct means of control can be specified.
 (Regulation 6)

 - Workplace Monitoring of hazardous substances enables compliance with COSHH regulation 10:

 - The employer shall ensure that the exposure of employees to substances hazardous to health is monitored in accordance with a suitable procedure.

 We carry out thorough workplace hazardous gas, fume and dust monitoring with comprehensive reports and recommendations, to meet British Occupational Hygiene Society (BOHS) and HSE guidelines.